eclipse-ee4j/cargotracker/layers.md

 ![](.gitbook/assets/layers.jpg)

-As you can see, there are three vertical layers: Interfaces, Application and Domain, each supported by different kinds of Infrastructure.
-In the application, the [package naming](https://github.com/m-reza-rahman/cargo-tracker/tree/master/src/main/java/net/java/cargotracker) reflects these layers.
+As you can see, there are three vertical layers: interfaces, application and domain, each supported by different kinds of infrastructure.
+In the application, the [package naming](https://github.com/eclipse-ee4j/cargotracker/tree/master/src/main/java/org/eclipse/cargotracker) reflects these layers.

 ## Interfaces